 - If you are unable to keep your appointment please notify the endoscopy department as soon as possible.
-Telephone numbers are given on page 2 of this booklet - Follow the instructions about food and drink given or your procedure may be postponed - It is our aim for you to be seen as soon as possible after your arrival.
+Telephone numbers are given at the beginning of this leaflet. - Follow the instructions about stopping food and drink or your procedure may be postponed. - It is our aim for you to be seen as soon as possible after your arrival.
 However, the department is very busy and your appointment may be delayed.
-If emergencies occur, these patients will be seen before less urgent cases

-The hospital cannot accept any responsibility for the loss or damage to personal property during your time on the premises
+If emergencies occur, these patients will be seen before less urgent cases. - If you have opted for sedation into the vein please arrange for someone to collect you and for someone to stay overnight if possible.
+Your activities afterwards are limited for 24 hours afterwards (see section on sedation above). - The hospital cannot accept any responsibility for the loss or damage to personal property during your time on the premises.